 PBX, VoIP, UCaaS – the list of technical names seems to go on forever, especially for communication systems.
 If you’ve been researching alternative UC choices for your company, chances are you’ve compared these three communication platforms.

-These three systems are distinct, even though they all pertain to communication and business connection in the workplace.
+These three systems are distinct, even though they all pertain to communication and business connections in the workplace.
 What is the distinction between Ucaas vs PBX, VoIP, and UCaaS?

 Which networking solution is best suited to your company or organization?
 Consider PABX an improved version of PBX (Private Branch Exchange).
 These words are almost interchangeable.